About Tenaja Falls

 While the fairly well-used trail continued ascending, we continued to get full views of Tenaja Falls.

-We also noticed more wildflowers in bloom, which added color to the landscape such as purples, pinks, and yellows.
+We also noticed more wildflowers in bloom (especially in the late Winter and early Spring timeframe), which added color to the landscape such as purples, pinks, and yellows.

-Eventually, we descended to the refreshing wading pools just upstream of the lip of Tenaja Falls.
+Eventually, the trail topped out and descended to the refreshing wading pools just upstream of the very top of Tenaja Falls.

-This was seemingly the right place to relax and let the kids play in the water.
+This was seemingly the right place to relax and let the kids play in the water, when there’s enough flow in the creek (but not in flood).

 We did see other people make daring scrambles down the steep and slippery-when-wet granite slopes to the bottom of Tenaja Falls.

-I personally haven’t tried this myself nor would I incur any more risk than necessary.
+I personally haven’t tried this myself nor would I recommend doing it as it’s well beyond my risk tolerance to attempt.

 Although this place was great for water play and relaxing, we couldn’t help but notice that the graffiti problem seemed to have worsened over the years.